Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Pyukumuku.md

 ---
 Ability1: Innards Out
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME771.png
+BookShinyImageName: HOME771_s.png
 BoxSprite: SRD-BoxSprite-pyukumuku.png
+DexCategory: Sea Cucumber Pokemon
+DexDescription: "Once this Pokemon finds a spot it likes it will remain there without\
+  \ moving, even if food is out of reach.
+It can expel its organs through its mouth\
+  \ and use them like an arm.
+It\u2019s slimy and not many people like it."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: Unaware
 HomeSprite: SRD-HomeSprite-pyukumuku.png
 Learnset: '[[SRD-Pyukumuku-Learnset]]'
 Legendary: 'No'
 Name: Pyukumuku
 Number: 771
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: ''
 Sprite: pyukumuku.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 12
+  Kilograms: 1.2
+  Pounds: 2.6
 ---

 #PokeroleSRD/Pokedex